 While jackfruit is a common sight throughout Asia, here in the West, jackfruit is still largely unknown.
-It is, however, available in many Asian markets and specialty stores.
+It is available in many Asian markets and specialty stores.
 Read on to find out more about this mysterious fruit, including how to prepare it and what to cook with it.

 Where to Purchase Jackfruit

 Jackfruit can be purchased fresh in specialty markets, frozen, dried, or canned either in brine (usually unripe) or in syrup (ripe and sweet).
 The fresh jackfruit often comes whole, so prepare to carry home a heavy load.
 If using fresh jackfruit, it's a good idea to oil your knife and hands first before cutting, as the fruit is very sticky.

 How to Clean and Cook Jackfruit

-These jackfruit tips will describe in detail how to cut a jackfruit open to get at the flesh.
+Use some jackfruit tips which will describe in detail how to cut a jackfruit open to get at the flesh.
 Jackfruit seeds (nuts) can be roasted like chestnuts, or boiled.
 If left to cook inside the flesh (for example, in curries or other cooked dishes), the nut softens and can easily be eaten.
 The fruit is naturally sweet, so can be used in a variety of dishes and prepared in custards, shaved ice, cakes, mixed with rice, or pureed into batters.

 Health Benefits of Jackfruit